2 An Overview of ReactisA model-based design environment involving Reactis, Simulink and Stateflow is

 once) that have not yet been covered to be executed.
 Reactis currently allows

 coverage criteria or coverage metrics).
-Three of the test coverage metrics
+Some of the test coverage metrics

-supported by Reactis involve only Simulink, three are specific to Stateflow, and
+supported by Reactis involve only Simulink, some are specific to Stateflow, and

 the remaining are generic in the sense that they include targets within the

-Simulink, Stateflow, or C code portions of a model. - Simulink-specific:
+Simulink, Stateflow, C code, or Embedded MATLAB portions of a model.

 - Conditional subsystems.
 Branches of the following